Skip to Content

 Lastly, you can set commands for mouse gestures.
 For example, you can command the mouse to swipe down for a new tab, etc.

-Comparison: Opera vs. Vivaldi
+Comparison: Opera or Vivaldi

 Additional options